Primary brain lymphoma originates in nerve tissue in the brain, spinal cord, or meninges (layers of tissue that cover the brain and spinal cord).

 Symptoms of gliomas vary depending on the tumor’s location.

-• Temporal lobes Cerebrum Cerebrum (located above the ears at the temples): Tumors located here can cause seizures, and if they develop on the dominant side, people may be unable to understand and use language.
+Temporal lobes (located above the ears at the temples): Tumors located here can cause seizures, and if they develop on the dominant side, people may be unable to understand and use language.
 Vision may be partially lost in both eyes so that neither eye can see the side opposite the tumor.

 Diagnosis of gliomas

 Doctors diagnose gliomas based primarily on results of magnetic resonance imaging (MRI) and biopsy.
-MRI provides better result if a contrast agent (gadolinium) is used to make structures easier to see.
+MRI provides better results if a contrast agent (gadolinium) is used to make structures easier to see.
 For the biopsy, doctors may take a sample of tumor tissue before or during surgery.
 If it is taken before surgery, a small hole is drilled in the skull and a needle is inserted to remove the sample.
 The sample is analyzed to determine the exact type of tumor.
 The sample is also tested for genetic mutations that affect the tumor's growth.
 This information may help guide treatment.

 Treatment of gliomas